$G_2'$-Slodowy Slices I: Geometric Structures: (G2',Ein23) -Geometric Structures

-Let us fix a background $h$-unitary complex cross-product basis for the pullback bundle $\V \rightarrow \tilde{\Sigma}$ at $x$.
-Up to simultaneously conjugating the matrices representing $\Psi_t(v)$ and $\Psi(v)$ by a unitary gauge, we can represent these endomorphisms by matrices $A_t$ and $A$, respectively, as follows:
+Let us fix a background $h$-unitary complex cross product basis for the pullback bundle $\V \rightarrow \tilde{\Sigma}$ at $x$.
+Up to simultaneously conjugating the matrices representing $\Psi_t(v)$ and $\Psi(v)$ by a diagonal unitary gauge, we can represent these endomorphisms by matrices $A_t$ and $A$, respectively, as follows:

 for some real number $0 \leq a_t \leq \sqrt{\frac{5}{3}}$.
 Indeed, the norm of $\alpha$ for the harmonic metric is constant equal to $\sqrt{\frac{5}{3}}$ by Lemma \ref{Lem:MaximumPrincipleBeta}.
 We now prove the following lemma that is purely elementary algebra.